This article is part of the “Debt Payoff Series.” Click here to learn more.

 Debt Isn’t Permanent

 The moral of the story here is simple: debt isn’t forever.
 No matter how high those balances may be or what your financial situation might look like, there’s always a path out.
-Just leverage the many tools and technologies that are out there, set realistic goals for yourself, and stay diligent.
+Just leverage the many tools and technologies that are out there (like the debt payoff planner), set realistic goals for yourself, and stay diligent.
 A debt-free future will follow.

 - Top 10 Ways on How to Pay Off Credit Card Debt